 40. Use technology to sequence new orders.
 A database provides information on the demand levels of certain items.
-This can help you order the required stock on time and avoid piling items you don’t need.

 41. Implement automatic data collection technology if possible.
 Utilizing RF barcodes and RFID systems can minimize human error in the data collection process and eliminate the need for additional employees.

 42. Use specially designated barcode generating software.
 It ensures that your barcodes follow the correct numerical order, which improves inventory management accuracy.
 Creating barcodes using artificial intelligence is also much quicker than doing it manually.

 43. Find the right type of barcodes for your stock.
 Make sure that the barcodes you use feature sufficient data capacity and are easily scannable.
 Implementing newer, more advanced kinds of barcodes, such as 2D codes, can improve your workflow efficiency.

 44. Eliminate paper use and implement technology instead.
 Paper can be unreliable – it can easily get lost or damaged.
 Mobile computers can hold all your documentation in one compact device, transfer it to a secure server, and ensure that it’s always safe.
 You can also invest in rugged devices for the warehouse workers like the CAT S42 H+ or the CAT S62 Pro.

 45. Automate your returns.
 An advanced return management software program allows you to track return data, analyze it, and perform quick returns.